-Ulva Island (Eilean na Ulbha in Scottish Gaelic) is a small, about 3,5 km (2,17 ml) long island located within Paterson Inlet, part of Stewart Island/Rakiura in New Zealand.
-The island covers a total area of approx 2,7 km2 (1 ml2) and is uninhabited.
+Ulva Island is a small isle located within Paterson Inlet (NZ) and part of Stewart Island (Rakiura) New Zealand.
+The island has total area approx 2,7 km2 (1 mi2) and is currently uninhabited.

 Ulva Island cruise terminal